Love Is Kind

-- Can you think of a time when some might have accused Jesus of being unkind?
+- Can you think of a time when someone might have accused Jesus of being unkind?
 In those situations, what was Jesus’ motive?
-How might his actions be different that our sinful acts of unkindness?
+How might his actions be different than our sinful, unkind acts?

 - What are some practical ways you can show kindness to others in your family, in your church, or in your neighborhood?
 Will you commit to doing one of these this week?